BMW M4 review

 Put the suspension and throttle in their most performance-focused settings and the M4 is an absolute blast to drive.
 It grips so hard in corners that you’re constantly waiting for it to understeer, but it never does.
 You can also adjust the steering weighting to suit conditions, but it feels too heavy in the sportiest setting, so its best left in Comfort, which delivers more than enough refinement.

 As with all BMW M models you can use some of this car’s prodigious power to coax the back end into a slide – although you’ll need to be quick with your corrections because the rear tyres break away quickly.
+Despite being the most powerful, the GTS actually feels grippier, thanks to super sticky rubber on the rear tyres.
+If you know what you're doing, you can still get the tail out on tight hairpins, though.

 Image 3 of 23